Blake-design/react_portfolio/README.md

 ## What's Inside?

 My Portfolio website is a React App that showcases some of my lastest works.
 It is a simple one page site that has links to various ways to contact me.
-It was build using react boostrap and
+It was build using react boostrap.

 ## What programming languages do you work with?